-Refugees like those who have fled Syria or Sudan or… spend on average twelve years in their temporary homes, which got us thinking: what makes a good shelter?
+Refugees like those who have fled Syria or Sudan or… spend on average twelve years in a temporary home, which got us thinking: what makes a good shelter?
 With climate change creating more refugees, the answer isn’t simple:

 1. IKEA’s solar-powered flatpack prefab refugee shelter